 ENS 151 (.5-1) Orchestra-Open to all qualified students by audition.
 The heart of the group is the string section.
 Woodwind, brass, percussion, and keyboard players are added on a per composition basis.
-The literature studied and performed is from the classical tradition, baroque to the present.
-Fee.

 ENS 161 (.5-1) Chorale-The Asbury Chorale is an SATB ensemble open to all students by audition.
 Repertoire consists of challenging choral literature from various style periods.
 The Chorale supplements its on-campus performance schedule with occasional off-campus events and tours.
 Fee.